-Fall in Sedona means changing leaves against a red-rock backdrop, harvest activities and of course, perfect Sedona weather.
+Fall in Sedona means changing leaves against a red-rock backdrop, harvest activities, and of course, perfect Sedona weather.
 Average high temperatures are ideal at the mid-60s to low 70s and the evenings are as crisp as the first bite of a hand-picked apple.
-Pack light layers including shorts and pants, short and long-sleeved shirts and a light sweater or jacket for evenings.
+Pack light layers including shorts and pants, short and long-sleeved shirts, and a light sweater or jacket for evenings.
 Again, sandals are comfortable for daytime activities in town but shoes or boots are your best choice for recreational activities.
 Insider Visitor Tip: Do not let your autumnal visit be limited to just Sedona.
-Be sure to check out towns surrounding the area – known as the Verde Valley – like Prescott, Camp Verde, Cottonwood, Clarkdale and Flagstaff.
-There are dozens of quintessential small-town fall festivities like hayrides, apple picking, Oktoberfests, train rides, pumpkin patches and trick-or-treating mischief.
+Be sure to check out towns surrounding the area – known as the Verde Valley – like Prescott, Camp Verde, Cottonwood, and Clarkdale, and definitely head up north to Flagstaff.
+There are dozens of quintessential small-town fall festivities like hayrides, apple picking, Oktoberfests, train rides, pumpkin patches, and trick-or-treating mischief.

 Now you're all set for your Sedona vacation!
 You know what to pack and what to do to take advantage of Sedona, Arizona's weather, casual culture and insider tips.